Six-stroke engine: Engine functionality

+The air-only exhaust valve opens while the piston moves from BDC to TDC, forcing air out of the cylinder and completing the six-stroke cycle.
+Overdrive described the extra exhaust stroke as using the introduced air to clean leftover exhaust or unburnt gases from the cylinder before the next combustion cycle.

+Overdrive reported that testing at the Automotive Research Association of India showed a 40 percent increase in economy and reduced NOx emissions, but also a 30 percent reduction in power.
+The article attributed the power reduction to the engine having only one power stroke in each six-stroke cycle.

 Crower six-stroke engine

 In a six-stroke engine prototyped in the United States by Bruce Crower, water is injected into the cylinder after the exhaust stroke and is instantly turned to steam, which expands and forces the piston down for an additional power stroke.
 Thus, waste heat that requires an air or water cooling system to discharge in most engines is captured and put to use driving the piston.
 Crower estimated that his design would reduce fuel consumption by 40% by generating the same power output at a lower rotational speed.
 The weight associated with a cooling system could be eliminated, but that would be balanced by a need for a water tank in addition to the normal fuel tank.

 The Crower six-stroke engine was an experimental design that attracted media attention in 2006 because of an interview given by the 75-year-old American inventor, who has applied for a patent on his design.
 That patent application was subsequently abandoned.